-Analysis | Trump picks up where Fox News left off, with new coronavirus death toll conspiracy theory
+Analysis | Trump picks up where Fox News left off, with new coronavirus death-toll conspiracy theory

 Trump’s response to this, if this weekend is any indication, will be to question the legitimacy of that death toll.
 But the conspiracy theory he retweeted is merely the latest specious attempt to inject doubt into people’s minds about just how deadly covid-19 is.

 Trump retweeted a QAnon supporter who cited a nugget on the website of the Centers for Disease Control and Prevention.
-The CDC says, “For 6% of the deaths, COVID-19 was the only cause mentioned,” which The Post suggested meant only 6 percent of the reported coronavirus deaths were actually due to the virus.
-Trump also retweeted a campaign aide, Jenna Ellis, who linked to a post on the same topic from the conspiracy theory website Gateway Pundit.
+The CDC says, “For 6% of the deaths, COVID-19 was the only cause mentioned,” which the post suggested meant only 6 percent of the reported coronavirus deaths were actually due to the virus.
+Trump also retweeted a campaign aide, Jenna Ellis, who linked to a post on the same topic from the conspiracy-theory website Gateway Pundit.
 Both of Trump’s retweets were later deleted.

-The first problem with the claim is that its purveyor said “This week the CDC quietly updated” its website to reflect the stat.
+The first problem with the claim is that its purveyor said that “this week the CDC quietly updated” its website to reflect the stat.
 In fact, the CDC website has included this information since at least May.

-The bigger problem, though, is that having other causes of death doesn’t mean you didn’t die of the coronavirus.
-Those who fill out death certificates are supposed to include other causes, which are often conditions either caused by the virus (like heart failure or pneumonia) or co-morbidities that made the person more susceptible to dying from the virus.
-Indeed, there is a reason that it’s very rare for only the coronavirus to be listed as the cause of death: Because it causes the things you die from.
+The bigger problem, though, is that having other causes of death doesn’t mean you didn’t die of covid-19.
+Those who fill out death certificates are supposed to include other causes, which are often conditions caused by the coronavirus (such as heart failure or pneumonia) or co-morbidities that made the person more susceptible to dying from the virus.
+Indeed, there is a reason that it’s very rare for covid-19 to be listed as the only cause of death — because it causes the things you die of.

-But the claim is a lot like its predecessors.
-That’s both because of the intimation that this data is suddenly being altered to reflect the truth and in its implausible suggestion that scores of people who die with the coronavirus somehow aren’t dying of the coronavirus.
+But the claim is a lot like its predecessors — in its intimation that this data is suddenly being altered to reflect the truth and in its implausible suggestion that scores of people who die with the coronavirus somehow aren’t dying of the coronavirus.

 In early May, right-wing social media accounts and media organizations spotted another supposed gotcha on the CDC website.
 They pointed out that its coronavirus death toll was significantly lower than in other places.
 One viral tweet claimed that “the CDC just revised the national COVID-19 deaths” down by more than two-fifths.
 Fox News host Laura Ingraham retweeted a dubious news source that claimed, “New CDC Coronavirus Data Cuts American Death Toll Nearly In HALF.”

-Except the CDC bases its numbers on those death certificates, which its website notes means, “Death counts are delayed and may differ from other published sources” — sometimes lagging by weeks.
+Except the CDC bases its numbers on death certificates, which its website notes means, “Death counts are delayed and may differ from other published sources” — sometimes lagging by weeks.
 The CDC elsewhere on its website also featured a death toll that topped 65,000, which echoed the oft-cited numbers that it was supposedly revising downward.

 Ingraham’s fellow Fox News host Tucker Carlson also toyed with a theory that pneumonia deaths were being improperly coded as coronavirus deaths, because the CDC numbers on pneumonia deaths were lower than at the same points in past years.
 But the data periods Carlson covered didn’t even include large numbers of coronavirus deaths, which meant the theory didn’t make sense.
 And again, the lagging numbers were because of the CDC’s reliance on death certificates.
 (In fact, the data soon showed that pneumonia deaths had actually spiked during that period.)